Improving Robust Decisions with Data: Introduction

-The previous observation suggests that not ruling out the true DGP in revising the initial set is important for improving upon the benchmark.
-However, in this non-identical environment, any likelihood-based inference method can fail this criterion.
-In light of this, this paper proposes to revise the initial set using a simple \textit{empirical distribution method}, which is guaranteed to retain the true DGP asymptotically almost surely.
-Specifically, according to this method, Netflix revises the initial set to a subset of DGPs whose average mixture of sample marginals, i.e., $1/N\sum_{i=1}^{N} P_{i}$ in this example, is close enough to the empirical distribution of outcomes.
-Kolmogorov's strong law of large numbers ensures that the true DGP will be asymptotically almost surely retained in such data-revised sets.
-More importantly, if the true DGP is retained, the data-revised decision will be $m$ if the true DGP is $(1/3)^{\infty}$, and $a$ if the true DGP belongs to the set $\{3/5, 1\}^{\infty}$.
-In all cases, it is either the same or strictly better than the benchmark decision. \end{example}
+\begin{example}[Introductory Example Continued] Under the empirical distribution method, Netflix revises the initial set to include DGPs whose average mixture of sample marginals, i.e., $1/N\sum_{i=1}^{N} P_{i}$ in this example, is close enough to the empirical distribution of observed outcomes.
+Kolmogorov's strong law of large numbers ensures that the true DGP will be retained in such data-revised sets asymptotically almost surely.
+More importantly, whenever the true DGP is retained, the data-revised decision is $m$ if the true DGP is $(1/3)^{\infty}$, and $a$ if the true DGP belongs to the set $\{3/5, 1\}^{\infty}$.
+In all cases, it is either the same or strictly better than the benchmark decision, thereby achieving objective improvement. \end{example}

 Notice that in Decision Problem \Rmnum{1}, both alternatives rank the two states $U$ and $D$ the same in terms of payoffs.
 Hence, a \emph{higher} probability of $U$ leads to a \emph{higher} expected payoff under each alternative.
 I define a decision problem (i.e., a set of alternatives) that possesses this property as a \textit{monotone decision problem}.\footnote{This terminology stems from the definition of a ``monotone decision problem" in \citet{ATHEY2018101}.} More specifically, all alternatives in a monotone decision problem are positive affine transformations of a common payoff function.
 In this class of problems, accommodating the truth is both necessary and sufficient for achieving objective improvement (Theorem \ref{thm_monotone}).
 Monotone decision problems arise naturally in economic contexts; Section \ref{characterization} further illustrates how this result may be applied to canonical principal-agent models.

 However, this sufficiency does not extend beyond monotone decision problems (Theorem \ref{thm_monotone_converse}).
 In other words, such monotonicity is \textit{the} property that characterizes when accommodating the truth suffices for objective improvement.